If you have an interesting or unusual early electric

 to $3,000 range depending on the condition, which version, and other factors.
 I bought my first one for $20.00 at a yard sale, and have seen them sell for as high as $4500.00 in some situations.
-There are a couple Condition is critical to value.
+There are a couple Condition is critical to value as well.
 As is completeness.

 Some other very rare battery fans can command